Today’s Topic: Helping Your Child Deal with a Bully

 The Parent’s Role

-Today I’m going to talk to parents directly about this issue.
 What do you do if your child is being bullied by someone on their team or in their school?
 I know what I would want to do.
 I would want to go and kick some little kids if they were messing with my little girls.
 Well, that’s probably not the best way to go about it.
 I’m going to give you some concrete suggestions on what you can do to help your kid through this situation.

 Step 1: Set Your Own Emotions Aside

 The first thing you want to make sure of is that you’re not letting your own emotions or memories come into place.
-The second that I think about my girls are being bullied in school, I go back to Steven in seventh grade being just awful to me.
+The second that I think about my girls being bullied in school, I go back to Steven in seventh grade being just awful to me.
 I have had his words playing in my head for decades.
 It’s embarrassing how long those words were stuck in my head.

-When I think about a kid being bullied, I have my own emotional reaction, which I have to be in charge of as the adult.
+When I think about any kid being bullied, I have my own emotional reaction, which I have to be in charge of as the adult.
 If you have any of that, which I think anyone who’s ever been a kid probably had some element of “mean kids”, you want to get grounded and not let that take over for you.

-Don’t come from a place of, “I want to get back at that little brat, Steven.”
-No, you want to be a grounded presence that your kid can depend on and lean on in this unsteady time of their life.
+Don’t come from a place of, “I want to get back at that little brat, Steven”.
+You want to be a grounded presence that your kid can depend on and lean on in this unsteady time of their life.
 You don’t want your emotions flaring.
 Instead, you want to be able to come into your own body, be in the moment, and not have to get all freaked out with them.
 That’s not going to actually help.
 Do your best to not let your mama bear instinct or your past bullying trauma takeover.
 You’re just going to be you in this moment.
 You’re the adult, you’re the foundation.

 Step 2: Don’t be the Hero

 I’m going to say along those same lines – one of the best things you can do to allow your child to have good relationships and good experiences with other humans is to let them have conflict.
-I’ve read a lot about siblings because you know, I was not kind to my little brother and I have like bad guilt about that.
+I’ve read a lot about siblings because you know, I was not kind to my little brother and I have bad guilt about that.
 I’m so afraid my girls are going to be at each other’s throats, so I’ve read a lot about it.
 It’s actually really good practice to be in conflict with your sibling because it’s where you learn how to do conflict.
 You learn how to resolve conflict in a safe place.

 It’s Not Your Job to Fix It

 Of course, these other kids are not necessarily a safe place like a sibling is, but it’s part of the journey of growing up and learning how to deal with other humans.
 It is not your job to fix it.
-Now, that doesn’t mean you can’t help, but buy you soothing it or getting in there and taking care of it or fixing the problem, you are nipping it in the bud for them.
+Now, that doesn’t mean you can’t help, but by you soothing it or getting in there and taking care of it or fixing the problem, you are nipping it in the bud for them.
 You’re depriving them of a pretty essential life process that they need to learn.
 This is something that they’ll need for their entire life, so don’t take that lesson away from them.

 Step 3: Get More Information